onqlavelabs/onqlave.docs/docs/external-sources/architecture.md

 ### Encrypt and sign

 At its core, the Onqlave Encryption Engine (OE2) SDK is a record encryptor that encrypts, signs, verifies, and decrypts the records in your dataset.
-It gets the encryption materials, and instructions on how to use them, from a Onqlave platform and use them to encrypt the data.
+It gets the encryption materials, and instructions on how to use them, from the Onqlave platform and uses them to encrypt the data.

 The following walkthrough describes how the Onqlave Encryption Engine (OE2) SDK encrypts and signs your data entries.